peterjpxie/All-in-One-VPN/README.md

 # All-in-One-VPN
 All-in-One VPN

-License
+## License

-This work is licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported License
+This work is licensed under the <a href="http://creativecommons.org/licenses/by-sa/3.0/" target="_blank">Creative Commons Attribution-ShareAlike 3.0 Unported License</a>